Benign Breast Conditions

 What increases the risk of benign breast conditions?

-A few factors can increase the risk of benign breast conditions, including [21-23]:
+A few factors are linked to an increased risk of benign breast conditions, including [21-23]:

 - Menopausal hormone therapy (postmenopausal hormone use)